RiemaLabs/modular-indexer-committee/README.md

 ## Getting Started

 ### 1. Requirements
-Before we stepped into the installation, ensure your machine is equipped with the minimum requirements: (We will optimize the Memory Usage soon)
+Before we step into the installation, ensure your machine is equipped with the minimum requirements: (We will optimize the Memory Usage soon)

 | Metric       | Minimum Requirements     | Recommended Requirements   |
 |--------------|------------------------- |----------------------------|